dejoy-io/mini-apps-docs/apps-communication/events.md

 A user clicked the Secondary Button.

 set_custom_style
-The event which is usually sent by the Dejoy web application.
+The event which is usually sent by the DeJoy web application.
 Its payload represents <style/> tag html content, a developer could use.
 The stylesheet described in the payload will help the developer to stylize the app scrollbar (but he is still able to do it himself).

 ### settings_button_pressed
 Available since: v6.1